mlundine/Shoreline_Extraction_GAN/README.md

 # Shoreline Extraction Deviation from Manual Delineation

-How does the model extracted shorelines compare (in terms of meters) to manually delineated shorelines?
+How do the model extracted shorelines compare (in terms of meters) to manually delineated shorelines?

 ![geo_assessment](/images/epochs_vs_median_shoreline_deviation.png)